guildai/guildai/guild/tests/namespaces.md

 is a package term (alpha-numeric string that may include dashes and underscores) preceded by a '@' character.

-Before using namespaces in Guild, we need to explicitly initialize them.

-    >>> guild.namespace.init_namespaces()

 The following namespaces are supported:

     >>> sorted(guild.namespace.iter_namespaces())